 Summer Camps for Teens

 Summer camps aren’t just for the younger members of the family.
-There are several summer camps for teenagers that offer a range of programs that teens will enjoy.
+There are several summer camps for teens that offer a range of programs that teens will enjoy.
 Whether they prefer to spend summer inside or outdoors (or both), you’ll find a camp that will make everyone happy.